 Individuals are eligible for election to the Board if they are qualified voters of the district (district resident, U.S. citizen, 18 and older) and can read and write.
 New York State Education Law does not limit the number of terms of office a member may serve.
 Board members receive no salaries or other compensation.

 Two or three seats on the board are up for election every year.
-Voting on candidates for board membership takes place at the Annual Election of the School District (Budget Vote) in May.
+Voting on candidates for board membership takes place during the Annual Election of the School District (Budget Vote) in May.

 Board nomination petitions become available each March for that year’s election at the district office.
 To obtain a petition, please call (518) 895-2279.
 Each nominating petition must contain a minimum of 25 valid signatures and must be returned to the district office 30 days prior to the school district’s Annual Meeting (Budget Vote).